David Emil Mungello

-David Emil Mungello (born 1943) is an American historian on the cultural interaction between Europe and China since 1550.
-He has written on the introduction of Christianity into China and the reception of Confucianism into Europe.
-He is recognized as one of the leading modern authorities on the Jesuit missions in China.
-He has also written on the history of queer Western men in China.
+David Emil Mungello (November 20, 1943 – July 4, 2026) was an American historian on the cultural interaction between Europe and China since 1550.
+He wrote on the introduction of Christianity into China and the reception of Confucianism into Europe.
+Mungello is recognized as one of the leading modern authorities on the Jesuit missions in China.
+He also wrote on the history of queer Western men in China.

-Biography
+Life and career

-Mungello received a B.A. in philosophy at George Washington University in 1965, an M.A. in Asian Studies from the University of California, Berkeley in 1969, and a Ph.D. in history from the University of California, Berkeley in 1973.
+Mungello received a B.A. in philosophy at George Washington University in 1965, an M.A. in Asian studies from the University of California, Berkeley, in 1969, and a Ph.D. in history from the University of California, Berkeley, in 1973.
 His Ph.D. dissertation was on Leibniz and Confucianism, later published in 1977.
-He has taught at Lingnan College in Hong Kong, Briarcliff College, Coe College (Iowa), and Baylor University.
+He taught at Lingnan College in Hong Kong, Briarcliff College, Coe College (Iowa), and Baylor University.

+Mungello died in Waco, Texas, on July 4, 2026, at the age of 82.